Constitution & By-Laws

 2.)
 The Chief of Staff is empowered to authorize payment of any debt not exceeding $50 United States currency, or $850 Confederate States currency.

 of Staff may appoint committee members and temporarily fill vacant civil offices

 until proper elections take place in accordance with these by-laws.

 1.)
-The Adjutant shall assume all responsibilities of the chief executive officer whenever the Chief of Staff is unable to discharge the duties of that office.
+The Adjutant shall assume all responsibilities of the chief executive officer if ever the Chief of Staff is unable to discharge the duties of that office.